AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 $$

 The DeepPoly bound is inconclusive.
 It has neither proved the property nor found an input that violates it.

-We can now divide the input square into smaller regions and analyze each one separately.
-A ReLU bound fitted to a smaller region can follow its graph more closely.
+The next remedy is to divide the input square and analyze each smaller region separately, where a ReLU bound can follow its graph more closely.

-## Takeaway
+## Tighter relaxations preserve relationships without losing soundness

 IBP lost the relationship between April's hidden neurons and returned unknown at radius $0.2$.
 Triangle restored that relationship and proved